kimwoonggon/CUDA-Challenge/README.md

 **Key Learnings:**
 - **CUDA Random Number Generation:** Learnt how to initialize random states with `curand_init` and generate random numbers using `curand`.

-- **Parallel Reduction:** Implemented a reduction algorithm using shared memory and synchronization to sum large arrays efficiently.
+- **Partial Reduction:** Implemented a reduction algorithm using shared memory and synchronization to sum large arrays efficiently.

 - **Performance Benchmarking:** Measured and compared GPU and CPU execution times to highlight the benefits of parallel processing.